 It is recommended that providers assess medication adherence and efficacy every four to 12 weeks using a fasting lipid test.
-Based on individualized patient results, retests should then occur every three to 12 months.
-This approach emphasizes the importance of shared decision-making and the significance of continuous patient monitoring with individualized care to effectively manage high cholesterol levels.
+Based on individualized patient results, retests should occur every three to 12 months.
+This approach emphasizes the importance of shared decision-making and continuous patient monitoring with individualized care to manage high cholesterol levels effectively.